tobigiwa/data-engineering-book-reviews/README.md

 # Learning Data Engineering

 ## Project Description:
 This project is another gentle piece of addition to our DE learning path but this time, not code :sunglasses: :sunglasses:.
-Okay, with this I'll be giving my `sincerest and realest` reviews of some **data-engineering-centered** books (really just some, 'cause I've read a lot :open_book: :books:).
+Okay, with this I'll be giving my `sincerest and realest` reviews of some **data-engineering-centered books that can get you coding like a data engineer.**

 These selected books would be **very very good** for begineers, **very good** for early-intermediates and **just good** for experts who maybe wants to write a book of theirs too.
 So there we have them: